 Microsoft Storage Spaces Direct virtualises all storage devices attached to a server to create a highly available/scalable clustered software defined storage solution.
-Each server runs Windows Server 2016 Datacentre and Storage Spaces Direct manages all of storage attached to that server including NVMe, SSD, SAS, SATA drives to create a high performance clustered pool of storage that can be used to provide Hyper-V VM’s flexible storage at a fraction of the cost of traditional SAN or NAS arrays.
+Each server runs Windows Server 2016 Datacentre and SSD manages all of storage attached to that server including NVMe, SSD, SAS, SATA drives to create a high performance clustered pool of storage that can be used to provide Hyper-V VM’s flexible storage at a fraction of the cost of traditional SAN or NAS arrays.
 Storage Spaces Direct features a built-in server-side cache to maximise storage performance.
 It is a large, persistent, real-time read and write cache.
-The cache is configured automatically when Storage Spaces Direct is enabled.
+The cache is configured automatically when SSD is enabled.
 In most cases, no manual management whatsoever is required.
 How the cache works depends on the types of drives present.

 Resilient File System (ReFS) is Microsoft’s newest file system, designed to take advantage of new drive technologies, scale efficiently to large data sets across diverse workloads, provide data protection and self-healing against possible data corruption.